ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 ## Feature Related Operations

-**Supports:** Feature Layers, Map Image Sublayers, WFS Layers, File Based Layers
+**Supports:** Feature Layers, Map Image Sublayers, WFS Layers, File Based Layers, Data Layers

 This section deals with Layers that have ESRI (or ESRI conforming) Features in a Feature Class.
 It will have features of the same geometry type, and those features will have attributes with the same set of fields.